 I hope you enjoy this Sukiya-style Gyudon Beef Bowl recipe!
 If you try it out, I’d really appreciate it if you could spare a moment to let me know what you thought by giving a review and star rating in the comments below.
 It’s also helpful to share any adjustments you made to the recipe with our other readers.
 Thank you!

-More Donburi Recipes
+More Copycat Recipes

 Ingredients

-- 100 g yellow onion(s)
+- 100 g onion yellow preferred, white works too

 - 2 portions cooked Japanese short-grain rice

-- red pickled ginger benishoga
+- red pickled ginger (benishoga) optional

-- Japanese chili powder shichimi togarashi optional
+- Japanese chili powder (shichimi togarashi) optional

 Broth